 Perseverance and motivation

 Becoming a psychologist takes years.
 Becoming a well-paid one might take an additional few years of effort and determination.
-Even after you do acquire your degree and license, you may need to undergo the renewal process every couple of years.
+After you acquire your degree and license, you may need to undergo the renewal process every couple of years.

 Psychology is an ever-developing discipline.
 To stay on top of the game, be prepared for a lifetime of continued learning and professional development.
-As you can see, becoming a psychologist requires genuine motivation and wholehearted interest in the subject but it is also one of the most rewarding and fulfilling professions.
+As you can see, becoming a psychologist requires genuine motivation and wholehearted interest in the subject.
+At the same time, it is also one of the most rewarding and fulfilling professions.

 If you feel that understanding the intricacies of the human mind is your life purpose, psychology could be the perfect profession for you!
-Alternatively, if you would like to find out more about how you can train in one of the most effective therapeutic approaches available, you can download this free RTT Course Prospectus to learn more about the quicker route to a fulfilling and rewarding career transforming lives.
+Alternatively, learn how to train in RTT—one of the most effective therapeutic approaches available.
+Download free RTT Course Prospectus to learn more about the quicker route to a fulfilling and rewarding career transforming lives.

 Copyright © More Than Enough Limited 2021 All Rights Reserved